 Some people say this slimy pink fish is bizarre and monstrous; others will tell you that it is cute and adorable.
 Meet the blobfish.

-The creature has already been voted and named the ugliest animal on the planet in a campaign to raise awareness of endangered and aesthetically challenged creatures.
+The animal has already been voted and named the world's ugliest animal in a campaign to raise awareness of endangered and aesthetically challenged sea creatures.

 This weird yet intriguing animal is scientifically known as Psychrolutes marcidus.

 The blobfish was discovered in 2003 by marine ecologist Kerryn Parkinson while on an ocean expedition off New Zealand.

 The peculiar species, also known as smooth-head blobfish, is a deep-sea marine creature living off the southeastern coast of mainland Australia and Tasmania and New Zealand waters.

 The gelatinous, strange-looking fish swims in underwater regions where the pressure is 60 to 120 times greater than at sea level, i.e., at depths ranging from 2,000 to 3,900 feet (600 to 1,200 meters).

 These animals have different anatomy compared to other fish.